FAQ (For Exchange Students)

 Yes, you can do so, but please pay attention to the Hong Kong visa requirement and accommodation arrangement during your additional stay in Hong Kong.

-The student visa issued by the Hong Kong Immigration Department (ImmD) usually covers the duration of the International Summer School and its actual validity will be subject to the sole decision of the ImmD.
+The student visa issued by the Hong Kong Immigration Department (ImmD) usually covers the duration of the International Summer School and its actual validity will be subject to the sole decision of the Hong Kong Immigration Department (ImmD).
 You are responsible for arranging and obtaining any visa needed for your leisure visit in Hong Kong, as well as the transition between your visit visa and student visa.

-PolyU Student Halls of Residence will only be arranged for international students during the International Summer School.
+PolyU Student Halls of Residence will only be arranged for non-local students during the International Summer School.
 You are required to arrange your own accommodation during the additional stay period in Hong Kong.